hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/11-minimizers.md

 plt.show()
 ```

 Unlike Minuit, this derivative is not computed by finite differences ($df/dx \approx (f(x + \Delta x) - f(x))/\Delta x$ for some small $\Delta x$), and it is not a fully symbolic derivative from a computer algebra system (like Mathematica, Maple, or SymPy).
-[Autograd](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html) is a technique that passes arrays of derivatives through the same calculation that the main arrays have gone through, applying the chain rule at every step.
+[Autograd](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html) is a technique that passes arrays of derivatives through the same calculation that the main arrays have gone through, swapping functions like sine for their derivatives, applying the chain rule at every step.
 Thus, it's not approximate, it doesn't depend on a choice of scale ($\Delta x$), and the functions don't have to be closed-form formulae.

-This is the reason why you have to [Tensor.detach](https://pytorch.org/docs/stable/generated/torch.Tensor.detach.html) before converting a `Tensor` to a NumPy array—the removal of information about the derivative shouldn't be implicit, or it could lead to wrong calculations.
+This is the reason why you have to [Tensor.detach](https://pytorch.org/docs/stable/generated/torch.Tensor.detach.html) before converting a [torch.Tensor](https://pytorch.org/docs/stable/tensors.html) to a NumPy array—the removal of information about the derivative shouldn't be implicit, or it could lead to wrong calculations.

 But this is also relevant because you might be wondering how we can use ReLU functions in loss functions that are supposed to be differentiable.
 Formally,

 $$\mbox{ReLU}(x) = \left\{\begin{array}{c l}0 & \mbox{if } x < 0 \\ x & \mbox{if } x \ge 0\end{array}\right.$$

 doesn't have a true derivative at $x = 0$.
 (Limiting from the left, the derivative is $0$; limiting from the right, the derivative is $1$.)
-However, as an artifact of the autograd technique non-differentiable points get "fake" derivatives (that derive from details of their implementation).
+However, as an artifact of the autograd technique non-differentiable points get "fake" derivatives that derive from details of their implementation.

 ```{code-cell} ipython3
 x = torch.arange(1000, dtype=torch.float32, requires_grad=True) * 0.004 - 2